Bakarray/To-do_List-app/README.md

 - **Add a new todo:** Fill in the title, description, and due date in the form at the top of the page.
 - **Filter todos:** Use the navigation links to view all, active, or completed todos.
 - **Search for specific todos:** Type in the search bar in the filters section.
-- **Edit or delete a todo:** Click the respective buttons on each todo item.
+- **Mark a todo as completed Edit or delete a todo:** Click the respective buttons on each todo item.
-- **Mark a todo as completed:** Check the checkbox next to the todo.

 ---